NREL/OpenStudio-analysis-spreadsheet/README.md

 ## Instructions

-Currently the execution of this requires command line (terminal) access.
+Currently the execution of this project requires command line (terminal) access.

 * Make sure to have Ruby 2.0 installed and the bundler gem.
 Check your version of Ruby by running `ruby --version`.
 * Does not currently work with Ruby 2.2.